-The french community of Saint-Coulomb, located along the Baye de Saint Michel in Britanny, has its own attraction park, a rather special site because it has been created from recuperated materials by a local inhabitant,
+The french community of Saint-Coulomb, located along the Baye de Saint Michel in Britanny, has its own attraction park, a rather special site because it was made from recuperated materials by a local inhabitant,

 Life and works

 Born in 1929, Fernand Chapet at age 14 went to work.
 He was active in the car industry and in the marines as an electrician.

 Once retired, in the late 1990's he began transforming a meadow-like area near his house into a Champ des attractions, adding various self-constructed items with the common characteristic that they can make movements.

 In french such creations are designated as automates, a term that refers to a device mimicking the movements of a living being.
 In the terminology of this blog they could be designated as animated creations.